MrLoh/thesis-davidson/manuscript.md

-**Ability to cope with Abstract Terms**
+Ability to cope with Abstract Terms

-- It remains unclear how well Davidson's theory might be able to cope with abstract terms in the language.
+It remains unclear how well Davidson's theory might be able to cope with abstract terms in the language.

-- He throws very little light on how understanding of abstract terms might work.
+He throws very little light on how understanding of abstract terms might work.

-- There are good reason's to doubt that communication about abstract terms can work in the same way as other communication.
+There are good reason's to doubt that communication about abstract terms can work in the same way as other communication.
 Something like the Wirkungsgeschichte becomes way more plausible, if we look at how culturally loaded language is

-- See also Bertram's critique: Gadamer's idea
+See also Bertram's critique: Gadamer's idea [@Bertram:2012ta]

-[@Bertram:2012ta]
-[@Davidson:1997gp]
+Davidson to Gadamer, [@Davidson:1997gp]

+### Anti-Representationalism and Connectionism

+- status of program not interpretable
+- non-deterministic in some way
+- externalistic because of data dependence
+- Davidson as a connectionist, rejects classicist Computational Theory of Mind, agrees with computability of mind
+- Also externalist, anomalous monism solves problem of external dependence of mind, even though brain is in the scull

+"A neural network is a collection of interconnected nodes.
+Nodes fall into three categories: input nodes, output nodes, and hidden nodes (which mediate between input and output nodes).
+Nodes have activation values, given by real numbers.
+One node can bear a weighted connection to another node, also given by a real number.
+Activations of input nodes are determined exogenously: these are the inputs to computation." [@Rescorla:2015ct]